Skip Navigation

 School of Music - Mission Statement

 The Mission of the School of Music at The University of Oklahoma is to advance learning, teaching, scholarly and creative activity, and service.
 Faculty and students will actively promote and contribute to the teaching profession, discover knowledge as performers and researchers, and enhance the discipline of music through professional service at the national and international levels.
 Established in 1903, the School of Music was the second School established on the OU campus and has been an Institutional Member of the National Association of Schools of Music since 1931.
 The only doctoral granting music school in Oklahoma, the OU School of Music will serve its constituents through the artistic and scholarly productivity of its faculty, students and alumni.
 The University of Oklahoma will award music degrees in the areas of composition, education, musicology, performance and theory.
-The School of Music at OU will maintain its traditions while offering programs that prepare students for an evolving and diverse future.
+The School of Music at OU will maintain its traditions while offering programs that prepare students for an evolving and exciting future.

 Spacer